-The Road to a 45% Reduction for Strategic Fibers and Raw Materials
+Mapping Out the Road to a 45% GHG Reduction for Fibers and Raw Materials

 Our director of Fibers and Materials, Megan Stoneburner, outlines the need for a holistic approach to achieving a 45% reduction in greenhouse gas emissions while protecting biodiversity and water, and improving soil health across strategic fiber types.